-Transitional Small Business Disclosure Format (Check one): Yes □; No ⊠
+Transitional Small Business Disclosure Format (Check one): Yes D; No 🗵

-This Amendment to the Annual Report filed on form 10-KSB for the year ended June 30, 2008 is being made to modify our conclusions regarding internal controls over financial reporting and disclosure controls and procedures.
-Our conclusions are contained in Item 8A and conclude in summary that our internal controls over financial reporting were ineffective as they did not discover those items which resulted in the restatements requiring the amendment of our 10-KSB and the disclosure controls and procedures were ineffective in that they neglected to detect the omission of the conclusion regarding disclosure controls and procedures.
+This Amendment to the Annual Report filed on form 10-KSB for the year ended June 30, 2008 is being made to correct the language of disclosures contained in Item 8A.
 The changes in this amendment are contained in Item 8A only.
 There are no other changes in the documents.